itzuditsharma/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
 This repository contains a machine learning-based application that detects fraudulent credit card transactions.
-The project leverages machine learning algorithms like Logistic Regression and Decision Tree Classifiers, and handles imbalanced data using SMOTE.
+The project leverages machine learning algorithms like Logistic Regression, Decision Tree & XG Boost Classifiers, and handles imbalanced data using SMOTE.
 The model is trained using transaction data and can classify transactions as either Normal or Fraudulent.

 **Dataset:** https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data